scottnonnenberg/learn-node/README.md

 node src/3.\ class/app.js
 ```

-Check out [http://localhost:3000](http://localhost:3000)... now we're using [moment.js](http://momentjs.com/) to print out the time with a nice format.
-We're also constructing Routes as a class instead of a raw object - it has a constructor and a method added to its prototype object.
+Check out [http://localhost:3000](http://localhost:3000)... now we're using [`moment`](http://momentjs.com/) to print out the time with a nice format.
+We're also constructing `Routes` as a class instead of a raw object - it has a constructor and a method added to its prototype object.
 This is [javascript prototype inheritance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Inheritance_and_the_prototype_chain).

 Now let's run its tests: